 Joseph Harvey's interest in net zero was sparked during his higher apprenticeship.
 Here he tells us about his ‘green collar job’, how he’s representing National Grid as a future leader on sustainability and his literally cool outdoors hobby.

-In the latest of our Green collar jobs series, we talk to Joseph Harvey, a Trainee Substation Engineer in the UK's Borders team, which covers the region from Carlisle to Newcastle.
+In this Green Collar Jobs story, we talk to Joseph Harvey, a Trainee Substation Engineer in the UK's Borders team, which covers the region from Carlisle to Newcastle.
 As well as combining his ‘day job’ and degree level studies, Joseph is also representing National Grid on EY’s Future Leaders Board for their Climate Business Forum – a group of young professionals addressing long-term approaches to ‘prosperous decarbonisation’.

 My role involves working on substation equipment, ensuring the safety of staff, contractors and the public around these sites, while delivering our projects to the highest standards.